-Energy (a) Ryder directly supported advocacy efforts with policy makers on tax, vehicle GHG emission standards and other Ryder supports this efficiency incentives to promote the development and adoption of new federal engine emission standards & the use of legislation without alternative truck technologies to reduce fuel consumption (b) Ryder has worked with federal and state policy makers exceptions. throughout the US and Canada to recommend and define alternative fuel legislation.
-Ryder works closely with government as well as trade associations like NGVA, ATA, TRALA, US Chamber of Commerce, Business Round Table and other organizations to provide policy makers with legislative comments that support the needs of both business and the environment Ryder advocates directly with U.S policy makers on the NHTSA/EPA GHG standards through its network of Mandatory Support carbon professional & trucking trade associations to provide for emissions mitigation through decreased fuel consumption reporting standards
+Focus of legislation Corporate position Details of engagement Proposed legislative solution Energy efficiency Support (a) Ryder directly supported advocacy efforts with policy makers on tax, vehicle GHG emission standards and other incentives to promote the development and adoption of new federal engine emission standards & the use of alternative truck technologies to reduce fuel consumption (b) Ryder has worked with federal and state policy makers throughout the US and Canada to recommend and define alternative fuel legislation.
+Ryder works closely with government as well as trade associations like NGVA, ATA, TRALA, US Chamber of Commerce, Business Round Table and other organizations to Ryder supports this legislation without exceptions.

-Ryder supports federal, universal standard and legislation for carbon reporting versus state-specific standards and requirements.
+provide policy makers with legislative comments that support the needs of both business and the environment.
+Mandatory carbon reporting Support Ryder advocates directly with U.S policy makers on the NHTSA/EPA GHG standards through its network of professional & trucking trade associations to provide for emissions mitigation through decreased fuel consumption standards Ryder supports federal, universal standard and legislation for carbon reporting versus state-specific standards and requirements.